Being a Giraffe

 - Across & Over, HSBC HQ, London, 2023

-It was presented at the Innovate UK Immersive Tech Awards Showcase, where it received Best Technical Innovation, and subsequently published at the IEEE Conference on Virtual Reality and 3D User Interfaces in 2026.
+The project was presented at the Innovate UK Immersive Tech Awards Showcase, where it received Best Technical Innovation, and subsequently published at the IEEE Conference on Virtual Reality and 3D User Interfaces in 2026.

 Custom locomotion controller prototypes, Unreal Engine environment setup, and users experiencing the VR system.